ganelson/inweb/guide/Chapter 4/InwebClassic Notation.md

 subdirectory of the web.
 The explanatory text — usually just an indication of what sort of file this is — is optional.

+For reasons going back to earlier versions of Inweb, the notation also provides a way to impose images:

 	= (figure MATERIAL "SECOND")
 	= (figure MATERIAL)